Cognitive Behavioral Therapy: Charlotte CBT Therapists can Help

 Numerous clinical trials suggest that CBT can significantly improve functioning and quality of life, leading to more realistic thoughts and positive behavior change.
 In clinical practice, CBT is as effective as or more effective than other forms of psychotherapy, including interpersonal therapy and psychodynamic therapy.
 In many cases, CBT is also a more effective tool than medications, including antidepressants.

-What should you expect during therapy sessions?
+What should you expect during sessions with cognitive behavioral therapists?

 During your first session, your psychologist will ask about your current problems, goals, and what brought you to therapy.
 Depending on your specific mental health needs, your CBT therapist may recommend different forms of CBT and CBT-based therapeutic approaches, such as exposure therapy, rational emotive behavior therapy, or dialectical behavior therapy.